People

 With the MSCL, a dream becomes a reality: We can research science communication and help shape it.
 The MSCL gives us the unique opportunity to expand and deepen our fundamental knowledge of science communication and to accompany and improve the development of new formats.
 With the topic of Planetary Health, we are also taking on a challenge for communication science: to think public communication about the environment and health together, at the intersection of science, politics, and economics.
 This interdisciplinarity and diversity of perspectives that we live at MSCL mean a lot to me.

-E-Mail: julia(dot)serong(at)ifkw(dot)lmu(dot)de
+E-mail: julia(dot)serong(at)ifkw(dot)lmu(dot)de

 Dr. Bernhard Goodwin